The Law and Legal Position of ME / CFS Patients

 The denial of or misdirection or misappropriation of government funds for biological research into ME / CFS has denied patients of necessary resarch into the disease.
 This defrauds the taxpayers, the government and ill patients and is a breach of the law.

-Medical doctors or psychiatrists mocking, belittling, insulting, slandering ME / CFS patients is a breach of medical guidelines and ethics and a breach of a patient's rights and the law
+Medical doctors or psychiatrists mocking, belittling, insulting, slandering ME / CFS patients with the result that these patients are denied proper treatments and suffer continuing illness and physical injury is a breach of medical guidelines and ethics and a breach of a patient's rights and the law

 The decisions of the Norwegian government, Canadian government, Australian government, and Japanese government to accept biological based diagnostics for this disease